vladdoster/VATS-zsh/README.md

 ## Error Definitions

-You can define errors so that they are skipped from test result.
-This is the main feature of VATS because it allows to very quickly check if changes broke anything.
-Usage is very much like of unit tests – run, look for any red color, done.
+You can define errors so that they are skipped from test result (i.e. from Valgrind output).
+This is the main feature of VATS because it allows to quickly check if changes broke anything.
+Usage is very much like of unit tests – run `make TESTNUM=A01`, look for any red color, done.
+Zero parsing with eyes.
 A typical definition for Zshell can look like this:

 ```zsh
 errors1+=( "* / zsh_main / setupvals / gettimeofday / *" )